sct/overseerr/docs/using-overseerr/settings/README.md

 ### Enable Local Sign-In

+When enabled:

-When enabled, users who have configured passwords will be allowed to sign in using their email address.
+- Users who have configured passwords will be allowed to sign in using their email address.

+When disabled:

-When disabled, Plex OAuth becomes the only sign-in option, and any "local users" you have created will not be able to sign in to Overseerr.
+- Plex OAuth becomes the only sign-in option, and any "local users" you have created will no longer be able to sign in to Overseerr.
+- User access to the Plex server is verified upon each sign-in attempt.

 This setting is **enabled** by default.